kubernetes-sigs/kueue/site/content/en/docs/concepts/cluster_queue.md

 ### Resource Groups

-When a ResourceFlavor is tied to a node group, machine familiy or VM availability policy, it is a common requirement that all the resources associated to the nodes (such as `cpu`, `memory` and GPUs) should be assigned to the same flavor during admission.
+When a ResourceFlavor is tied to a node group, machine family or VM availability policy, it is a common requirement that all the resources associated to the nodes (such as `cpu`, `memory` and GPUs) should be assigned to the same flavor during admission.
 To tie two or more resources to the same set of flavors, list them in the same resource group.